 Grants are evaluated and speakers are chosen by faculty from Duke University, Stanford University, Tulane University, and University of California Davis.

 Drs.
-Pamela Basuk, Haines Ely, Roslyn Rivkah Isseroff, Kristin Nord, Andrea Murina, Zakia Rahman and Julie Woodward.
+Pamela Basuk, Haines Ely, Roslyn Rivkah Isseroff, Kristina Liu, Zakia Rahman and Julie Woodward.

 2019 Cosmetic Surgery Forum

 These grants are not funded by a commercial interest grant(s) or marketing monies.